Clíona Ní Bhuachalla

 Clíona Ní Bhuachalla is an Irish television producer and broadcaster known for working on RTÉ Raidió na Gaeltachta.

-Her producing career includes Legend and The Clinic.
+Her producing career include Irish television series, Legend, Ros na Rún and The Clinic.

+She has also appeared on Jo Maxi.

-She presented the Irish heat for Eurovision Song Contest 1990.
+She presented the Irish heat, and provided television commentary for Eurovision Song Contest 1990.

+Since 2000, ní Bhuachalla is a producer with the independent production company Icebox films.